sudomesh/ubi-flasher/README.md

 It flashes a new firmware onto these devices using their built-in web interface.

-Ubiquiti, AirMax, Picostation and Rocket M5 are registered trademarks of Ubiquiti Networks, Inc. Neither this program, nor its author, have any affiliation with Ubiquiti Networks, Inc.
+Ubiquiti, AirMax, Picostation, Rocket M, Nanobridge M, Nanostation M, Bullet M, Unifi and Unifi Outdoor are registered trademarks of Ubiquiti Networks, Inc. Neither this program, nor its author, have any affiliation with Ubiquiti Networks, Inc.

 # Setup #